 - The "regicides", the politicians who voted for the death of Louis XVI during The French Revolution felt this about their action.
 At the time of the trial, France was at war with other European nations who wanted to end the Revolution and restore the monarchy.
 The advocates for Louis XVI's death argued that keeping the King alive left them open to betrayal from within since it didn't serve the King's interests to serve the Republic and that he had already conspired against the revolution repeatedly, the National Convention also wanted to prove to the people of France and especially Paris that it was committed to revolutionary success.
 By voting for the King's death, the conventionnels (as they called themselves) were drawing a line in sand, sending a message to the French public that the government is totally commited to the revolution, since their only hope for the war would be "Victory or Death":

-- The mutineers burned the HMS Bounty after settling on Pitcairn Island, both to avoid discovery by any other British ships and to ensure that none of them would be tempted to escape back to civilization (as mutineers, their lives would have been forfeit had the Royal Navy found them).
+- The mutineers burned HMS Bounty after settling on Pitcairn Island, both to avoid discovery by any other British ships and to ensure that none of them would be tempted to escape back to civilization (as mutineers, their lives would have been forfeit had the Royal Navy found them).
+The result was a mixed bag to say the least, as the relationship between the mutineers and the islanders quickly deteriorated in large part due to the abusive behavior of several of the English, and most were killed in clashes over the next few years.
+However, as the eventual only survivor of the mutineers, John Adams took over as leader of the colony, and managed to create a peaceful society with both the native islanders, and the offspring of the other mutineers.
+The settlement is still there as of this day.